Why Social Media Might Be Hurting Your Teen’s Mood

 Do you really need to take your phone to hockey practice?
 While you go on a walk?
 To the grocery store?
 To yoga?
 To the beach?

-It is NOT OKAY to be bullied online!
-Get help stopping it from adults you trust!
+It is not okay to be bullied online!
+Get help stopping it by sharing with an adult you trust.

 *Remember that many posts are a false misrepresentation about what’s really going on in a teen’s life.